x

 "There is a legitimate need for energy that's real," said Lynn Teague, VP of Issues and Action of the League of Women Voters of South Carolina.
 "They don't deserve a profit if they ask us to take the risk.
 And we're not willing.
 I think most of us are not willing to take a risk again."

-"I will say that if it were to happen, it should never happen under the conditions of the previous construction," said Lynn Teague, VP of Issues and Action of the League of Women Voters of South Carolina.
+"I will say that if it were to happen, it should never happen under the conditions of the previous construction," said Lynn Teague, Vice President of Issues and Action of the League of Women Voters of South Carolina.
 "They doubtless would have had second thoughts about what they were doing if they had realized their own company was at risk.
 They're now asking for capital cost tracking, that amounts to the same thing: the public pays before there's a plan."

 But Dominion and Santee Cooper are steering clear of any association with the site for now.